Betwork/betwork/README.md

 ### Major Flows
-In its current state (Iteration 2), following are the major feature flows that the application supports:
-Login with Test User credentials or create your own via sign-up:
+In its current state (Iteration 2), the application can be tested using the Test User credentials (or create your own via sign-up locally):
 * email: test@betwork.com
 * password: password

-Current capabilities to test:
+Following are the major feature flows that the application supports with:
 * Login with given credentials or sign-up on your own (Heroku Sign Up is NOT working!
 Only local sign-up!)
 * Navigate to Find Friends to follow (add) new friends
 * Navigate to My Friends to view your current friends